 Disney was the cruise line that changed everything for the better for parents.
 They created a whole new category of cruises, one that focuses on children rather than adults—or adults who deep down still feel like a kid.

-In addition to having Mickey Mouse himself on board, Disney’s ships have plethora of amenities to make cruising as fun as possible for the little ones.
-There are larger-than-usual staterooms, stores filled with essentials such as sunscreen for children and diapers, and even an It’s a Small World Nursery.
-Activities at the various Youth Clubs range from storytelling and movies to crafts and fun at the playground.
+In addition to having Mickey Mouse himself on board, Disney’s ships have a plethora of amenities to make cruising as fun as possible for the little ones.
+There are larger-than-usual staterooms, stores filled with essentials, such as sunscreen for children and diapers, and even an It’s a Small World Nursery.
+Activities at the various Youth Clubs range from storytelling and movies to crafts, character experiences and fun at the playground.

 Note that there’s still a minimum age requirement, though.
 Your baby has to be at least 6 months old.
 On Panama Canal and transatlantic cruises, however, the minimum age is 1 year.